Vaheh4753/time-calculator/README.md

-# Time calculator project which accepts start time and end time in digital clock format (12:00).
+# Time calculator project, accepts start time and end time in digital clock format (12:00).
 Start day can be provided as well.
 Will output end time, end day(if start day given), and days elapsed.